 • The opportunity to affect the content of CME about the products or services of that commercial interest.

-The Academy has mechanisms in place to resolve all conflicts of interest prior to an educational activity being delivered to the learners.
-If a conflict of interest is identified, you may be asked to take additional steps to assist us in resolving the conflict.
+The Academy has mechanisms in place to mitigate all conflicts of interest prior to an educational activity being delivered to the learners.
+If a conflict of interest is identified, you may be asked to take additional steps to assist us in mitigating the conflict.

 - First-Slide Policy